openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 (1) The Credential Issuer successfully obtains consent and End-User data required for the issuance of a requested Credential from the End-User using Issuer-specific business process.

 (2) The flow defined in this specification begins as the Credential Issuer generates a Credential Offer for certain Credential(s) and communicates it to the Wallet, for example, as a QR code or as a URI.
-The Credential Offer contains the Credential Issuer's URL, the Credential type(s) and the Pre-Authorized Code.
+The Credential Offer contains the Credential Issuer's URL, the information about the Credential(s) being offered and the Pre-Authorized Code.

 (3) The Wallet uses the Credential Issuer's URL to fetch its metadata as described in (#credential-issuer-metadata) to obtain information on the offered credential types and formats and to determine the Authorization (OAuth 2.0 Authorization Server) and Credential Endpoints.

 (4) The Wallet sends the Pre-Authorized Code obtained in step (2) in the Token Request to the Token Endpoint.
-The Wallet will send a User PIN provided by the User, if it was required by the Credential Issuer.
+When a User PIN is required by the Credential Issuer, the Wallet sends the User PIN provided by the End-User.
 This step is defined in (#token_endpoint).

 (5) This step is the same as Step 5 in the Authorization Code Flow.